Special Educational Needs

 WHAT SEND TRAINING HAVE THE STAFF HAD OR ARE CURRENTLY HAVING?

 All staff have had training on the new SEN Code of Practice 2015.
 There is an on-going rolling programme of professional development for our staff, throughout the school year.

-- The Senior SEN Teaching Assistant has a wide range of experience and regularly provides training for staff
+- The SENCO has a wide range of experience and regularly provides training for staff

 - All new staff are trained each year on the needs of new students joining the school